freenet-group/mcbscore-github-actions/workflows/ms-cicd/README.md

         projectType = "application"
         // Specified the version of the CycloneDX specification to use.
 Defaults to 1.4. schemaVersion = "1.4"
+        // The file name for the generated BOMs (before the file format suffix). outputName = "bom"
         // The file format generated, can be xml, json or all for generating both outputFormat = "json"
         // Exclude BOM Serial Number